matt-dong-123/dotfiles/README.md

    - For Chromium-based browsers, go [here](https://chromewebstore.google.com/detail/mtab/fdaphilojaklgkoocegabckfanjoacjg)
    - For Firefox-based browsers, go [here](https://addons.mozilla.org/en-US/firefox/addon/mtab/)
 2. In the preferences for the extension, click "config-utils" you can see on the bottom
-3. Choose the file "mtab_config/config.json" you just installed.
+3. Choose the file from the path "~/.config/mtab/config.json"
 4. Copy the output.
 5. Go back to the preferences for the extension, click "import & save"
 6. Paste the output you copied in step 4.
-7. That's it!

 </details>
-<details><summary><b>Enabling zen_config (only for Zen Browser)</b></summary>
+<details><summary><b>Enabling zen config (only for Zen Browser)</b></summary>

-1. Go to about:profiles in the url bar, and copy the "Root Directory" path of the profile you want to use
+1. Go to about:profiles in the URL bar, and copy the "Root Directory" path of the profile you want to use
-2. Paste the zen_config directory into the profile directory/chrome.
+2. Paste the ~/.config/zen directory into the profile directory/chrome.

+> [!note]
-3. You may have to find the zen themes and reinstall them through the website.
+> You may have to find the zen mods and reinstall them through the website.
-4. You should be good to go!

 </details>